Arseni1919/Learning_DRL/README.md

 ### Terms

 - `credit assignment problem` - This problem is a key source of difficulty in RL that is the long time delay between actions and their positive or negative effect on rewards
+- `bootstrapping` - updating the value estimate for a state from the estimated values of subsequent states

 ### DQN (2013)

 - Paper: [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/pdf/1312.05602)
+- Env: Atari
 - Code: [PyTorch | DQN](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)

+DQN is the first paper that successfully adapted NN to the RL case.
+They are motivated by the problem of adapting NN directly on the RL tasks.
+Simple supervised learning is really hard for such tasks.
+On the other hand, it is not trivial to adapt the NN for RL algorithms as well.
+To merge Q-learning together with NN into a single algorithm, the authors used two main novel ideas:

+- **replay buffer**: NN love uncorrelated diverse data, and replay buffer satisfies the divergent representation of experience.
+- **target $Q$ network**: the updates of $Q$ function are far more stable if the $y$ component does not change during the update.
+So it is better to introduce additional target $Q$ network that copies its weights to the original $Q$ network once in a while.

 Gradient: